joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/09/world/europe/putin-ukraine-russia.html?searchResultPosition=1

 **Classic Games, Lingering Scars and the Finish Line in Sight**\
 `Manchester City and Liverpool meet Sunday in the first of a series of collisions that could decide as many as three trophies.
-Neither team can be sure of what comes next.`\
+Neither team can be sure of what comes after that.`\
 https://nytimes.com/2022/04/09/sports/soccer/man-city-liverpool-guardiola-klopp.html?searchResultPosition=2

 **Diary of a Spelling Bee Fanatic**\